 Egg Freezing Process and IVF Treatment

 In 2016 Daisy decided to freeze her eggs.
-She changed gynaecologist to someone else as she didn’t feel she had a great connection with her previous gynaecologist.
+She changed gynaecologist to get a better patient/Doctor relationship.

 “In March 2016 I sat down with Dr.Venkat and we went through everything we had to go through to have the best chance.
-I am single and we’ve decided to get a sperm donor.
-I got sperm from a sperm bank,” says Daisy.
+I am single and we decided to get a sperm donor from a sperm bank,” says Daisy.

 There were 2 cycles of egg retrieval.
 The first stage was embryo freezing, then Daisy had another cycle with only egg freezing.
 “I had the option, in case I met someone in the future, to use those eggs.
 There were 7 eggs in the first cycle there were 7 eggs, and 5 fertilised.
 The second round of egg collection gave us 4 eggs.